brahmirathodd/Visualization/Tableau/Readme.md

 ### 🛍 Sales Channels and B2B Sales
 Compare sales across different channels and analyze the contribution of B2B sales to overall performance.

+-- It includes multiple pages with the following views:

+- Map quantity by state
+- Quantity by week and category
+- Amount by week and category
+- Quantity by size and category
+- Top 10 states by quantity and category, ship and status
+- Quantity by status and category
+- Quantity by courier status and category
+- Quantity by sales channels and category
+- B2B sales quantity

 # 💡 Insights

 - Sales Hotspots: Identify regions with the highest demand and target them for promotions.